By Steven Casals

 The exodus south is being driven by a confluence of factors.
 The baby boom generation – the largest in history – is reaching retirement age, and millions are looking for places to spend the next phase of their lives.
 As the most educated, well-traveled, and adventurous generation in history, many of these boomers are deciding to retire outside the country – including in Latin America.

-They’re looking for places that will allow them to stretch their 401(k)s after they lost a lot of money in the last stock market collapse.
-With the U.S. economy facing new challenges in the trade war with China, and health-care costs so aggressive, retirees want to live where they can afford greens fees and where a trip to the emergency room won’t bankrupt them.
+Retirees are looking for places that will allow them to stretch the buying power of their Social Security checks and 401(k)s.
+With the U.S. economy facing new post-pandemic challenges, retirees want to live where they can afford a good lifestyle as well as the occasional trip to the emergency room.

 “A lot of people are saying, ‘I’m tired of worrying about my retirement years,’ so they are beginning to ask questions and go in search of great deals … and they are finding them,” says Kathleen Peddicord, founder of the Live and Invest Overseas publishing group and author of “How To Retire Overseas: Everything You Need to Know to Live Well (for Less) Abroad.”
-She says that many are taking advantage of what she calls the “perception gap” – the idea that countries such as Colombia and Nicaragua are still thought of as countries with huge problems of drug violence even though the violence has largely been erased.
-One other factor: In the age of Skype and WhatsApp, meaningful contact with children and friends, no matter where one retires, is now only a finger tap away.
+She says that many are taking advantage of what she calls the “perception gap” – the idea that countries such as Colombia are still thought of as countries with huge problems of drug violence even though the violence has been greatly reduced.
+Another factor: In the age of Skype and WhatsApp, meaningful contact with children and friends, no matter where one retires, is now only a finger tap away.

 While living in Latin America isn’t for everyone – crime, cultural differences, and even phone connections can be problematic – is it any wonder that Naples, Fla., and Flagstaff, Ariz., are no longer America’s only leisure-years Shangri-Las?